-BM 127 LASERS IN MEDICINE
+BM 125 LASERS IN MEDICINE

-(PROGRAM ELECTIVE)
+(PROGRAM ELECTIVE- V)

-Pre-requisites L T P С
+Pre-requisites Pre-requisites L T P С

 3 - - 3

-Evaluation SEE 60 Marks C Œ 40 N /Iarks
+Evaluation SEE 60 Marks C IE .
+40 N T arks

-Course O Course Objectives : The course is taught with the objectives of enabling the student to: 1 To make students know the basic optical laws and fiber optic fundamentals.
+Course O Course Objectives : The cours The course is taught with the objectives of enabling the student to: 1 To make students know the basic optical laws and fiber optic fundamentals.
 2 To expose students to laser fundamentals and fiber optic applications in medicine 3 To make students clearly understand laser applications in medicine and laser safety fundamentals

-Course O Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 Understand the basicoptical laws and properties of fiber optics CO-2 Implement working principle of lasers for medical applications CO-3 Analyze the tissue characteristics when light interacts with tissues CO-4 Provide adequate knowledge about various lasers used in medical applications CO-5 Appraise the laser safety standards, hazardsand precautions
+Course O Course Outcomes : On compl etion of this course, the student will be able to: CO-1 Understand the basicoptical laws and properties of fiber optics CO-2 Implement working principle of lasers for medical applications CO-3 Analyze the tissue characteristics when light interacts with tissues CO-4 Provide adequate knowledge about various lasers used in medical applications CO-5 Appraise the laser safety standards, hazardsand precautions